 MovieLabs' preferred approach is to issue one contract to one Vendor (or group of Vendor(s) bidding collectively) for the entire project (e.g., Tasks 1, 2, 3 and 4 identified in Section 1, which are creation, operation, support and automation of the TDL).
 MovieLabs will definitely also consider bids which focus only on a specific Task or Tasks.
-If a Vendor would like to bid only on one or two of Tasks, please make it clear in your bid which tasks you are bidding on.
+If a Vendor would like to bid only on one or two of the Tasks, please make it clear in your bid which tasks you are bidding on.
+For example, MovieLabs considers Task 4 independent enough so that Vendors who are interested in just bidding Task 4 or portions of Task 4 are encouraged to do so.
+Additionally, Vendors who have expertise in providing support to specific geographic territories for Task 3 are also encouraged to bid Task 3 qualified to those specific geographic territories.